 My running technique isn’t perfect, and sometimes my heel catches my other leg, sometimes right on the ankle.
 With this weight, I can tell you from experience that this hurts.
 The solution is not to do it but if you are like me – be careful.

-The second con is the cost at 170GBP these are not cheap.
+The second con is the cost - at $200 these are not cheap.
 As premium as they feel, and without knowing the mileage limit, I’m not sure they’re worth the price point - time will tell.